HouseOfVulcan/Maze-Runner-Robot/README.md

 > **Note:** Bot still incomplete, waiting on driver to finish build.
 Motor code and logic not fully tested.
 Sensor code is tested and works.

+## Overview

+This project implements an autonomous obstacle-avoiding robot using:
+	•	Bare-metal C (no HAL or STM32CubeMX)
+	•	Finite State Machine (FSM) for decision-making
+	•	Ultrasonic sensing for distance measurement
+	•	Modular source files for motors, sensors, and logic

+Designed for educational purposes and as a foundational robotics build in the House of Vulcan project series.

 ## Hardware
 - **Microcontroller:** STM32F407 Discovery
 - **Motor Driver:** TB6612FNG (x2 for 4 motors)